Navigating the New Normal: A Guide to Diversity Recruitment

 2. Being an Ally for Underrepresented Groups

-- Read the ABCDs of sponsorship: Amplifying, Boosting, Connecting, and Defending.
+You can do this by practicing the ABCDs of sponsorship: Amplifying, Boosting, Connecting, and Defending.

 3. Removing Barriers to Entry